kimble4/CrossMgr/CrossMgrVideo/helptxt/QuickStart.md

 * Stop.
 Stop play.
 * Play forward.
 Play the sequence forward.
 * Jump to end.
 Jump to the last frame in the sequence.
+* Autoplay.
+Automatically loads and plays the next trigger from the beginning when reaching the end of the sequence.

 * Contrast - increase contrast of the photos.
 * Sharpen - increase sharpness of the photos.